 Just a few years ago, project managers had to rely on desktop software to fulfil basic project tasks.
 The evolution of smart technology has transformed how, when and where project managers can now complete their tasks.
 They can easily track tasks, create, edit, store and share files using apps and mobile devices on the move, making it much easier to manage projects and communications.

 As with many industries and job areas, the recent economic downturn has seen many people moving in and out of employment.
 The concept of jobs for life is long gone, and the same is true for anyone embarking on a career as a project manager.
 Increasing numbers of project managers are turning to freelancing, working on various projects to meet different organisations’ demands.
 Reports also suggest that employees in this sector are increasingly looking to balance work and life, with flexible hours and remote working becoming ever popular concepts in project management.

 Many organisations will increasingly make use of expert specialists such as Milestone UK to help ensure they keep critical projects on target, especially if they are needing to juggle a variety of tasks.
 Many professionals will continue to make use of a variety of methodologies that can complement each other when managing projects, rather than just use a standalone method.

-There will be greater emphasis in requiring project managers to combine both experience with qualifications, and those seeking employment are likely to require a professional qualification such as PRINCE2, PMP or APM PMQ as a basic requirement.
+There will be greater emphasis in requiring project managers to combine both experience with qualifications, and those seeking employment are likely to require a professional qualification such as PRINCE2, PMP or APM PMQ (usually preceded by the Project Fundamentals course and qualification APM PFQ) as a basic requirement.

 The management of projects will always have a place in business, and as well as being able to manage projects, managers will need people management skills to ensure effective communications.
 Increasingly, it will be every employee’s responsibility to possess a range of project management skills, as it becomes an all-encompassing area for every business.